Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Trifold Strike**: Whenever you hit an attack roll, you gain a stacks of _Regeneration_, 5 feet movement speed and the cooldowns of your runes and items are reduced by 6 seconds.

 **Extra Attack**: You can make an extra attack as a part of the attack action.

+_Regeneration: At the start of your turn, your regain hit points equal to your regeneration stacks, and reduce the amount of stacks by one.
+The maximum amount of regeneration stacks you can have, equals to three times your proficiency bonus._

 ---